 Woodstock Orchards continues to have a strong focus on retail while offering pick-your-own fruits to allow our customers to have their own farm family experience.
 Our family business takes pride in our commitment to growing high-quality fruit and vegetables while also running a retail store and bakery.
 We work hard to provide our customers with fresh produce and delicious baked goods that can’t be beat.

 Please take a moment to check out a few of our most beloved recipes that we’ve shared with you below.
-If you have any questions regarding our bakery, please call us at (860) 928-2225.
+If you have any questions regarding our bakery or would like to place an order, please call us at (860) 928-2225.
 A friendly staff member will be happy to assist you.

 6 C. peeled, sliced cooking apples

 1-1/2 C. firmly packed brown sugar

 1/2 C. all purpose unbleached or self rising flour

 Heat oven to 375 degrees F. Place apples in 8 or 9 inch square pan.
 Sprinkle with lemon juice and water.
 In small bowl, combine remaining ingredients until crumbly; sprinkle over apples.
 Bake at 375 for 40 to 45 minutes or until apples are tender.
 Makes 6 servings.

 6 C. Woodstock Orchards Apple Cider

 1/2 t. whole cloves